-Tension headaches result from straining muscles that cover your skull, or your face or neck muscles.
-They might also occur when the blood vessels that circulates in your mind, face, and open.
-Exercise stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.
+Tension headaches result from straining muscles that cover your skull or your face or neck muscles.
+They might also occur when the blood vessels circulates in your mind, face, and open.
+Exercise, stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.

 Should you experience a cluster headache, the pain certainly will occur, and that’s sharp concentrate behind one eye.
 Headache experts attribute these headaches that are sudden and problems using a part of your brain called the hypothalamus.